GENERAL

 NEET BHMS Cut OffNEET BHMS Cut Off

-Bachelor of Homeopathic Medicine and Surgery (BHMS) admissions are done based on the NEET UG score.
-The cut-off varies annually based on factors like exam difficulty, number of candidates, and available seats.
+Admission to the Bachelor of Homoeopathic Medicine and Surgery (BHMS) is done based on the NEET UG score.
+The NEET BHMS cut-off varies annually based on factors like exam difficulty, number of candidates, and the available seats.
 Candidates must qualify for the NEET UG to be eligible for BHMS counselling and seat allotment.

 College Name